 There is plenty of information out there about how to save for retirement.
 We all understand that we need to save for retirement and the many options available.
 Where the information lacks is when it comes to retirement income.
 Once you retire, how do you make sure that you live comfortably throughout?
 Here are some ways to stretch your retirement income:

 Using the 4% Rule

-The rule of thumb for withdrawing funds from your retirement account is four percent.
+A common rule of thumb for withdrawing funds from your retirement account is four percent.
 This has been shown to be a relatively sustainable percentage.
 This is a good rate because you can essentially survive off the interest and dividends earned by your retirement investments.
 With only withdrawing 4% of your account balance plus an amount to cover inflation, you should be able to keep your income flowing for 30 years.

 Think About Downsizing

 The easiest way to stretch your retirement income is to downsize your life and be content with less.
 One of the best ways to downsize are to move to a smaller house.
 Along with downsizing the house, one should also focus on reducing the cost of living.
 When reducing the home size, think about an area where the cost of living is much lower.